 XYZprinting produces a wide range of 3D printers, but the company seems especially adept at making printers aimed at novices and newcomers.
-The da Vinci Nano, XYZ's entry-level printer released in 2018, is a prime example of that.
-Priced at $179.99, this simple printer offers a lot of features for a small price, and it remains among the best 3D printers.
+The da Vinci Nano, XYZ's entry-level printer released in 2018, is a prime example of that, as this simple printer offers a lot of features for a small price, and it remains among the best 3D printers.

 The da Vinci Nano, which measures 14.9 x 14 x 11 inches, looks more like a kitchen appliance than something high-tech; it's like a cross between a bread maker and a 1970s sci-fi movie prop.
 Though a front door blocks off the moving and hot parts of the printer, there is no override.
 If you open the front door, the printer keeps going, so it isn't suitable for unsupervised use by younger printers.